giorgeabdala/rust-polkadot-challenges/src/advanced/challenge_07.md

-## Challenge 7: Inherents - Timestamp and External Data
+## Challenge 7: Inherents - Timestamp and External Data (Simplified)

 **Difficulty Level:** Advanced
 **Estimated Time:** 2 hours

 ### Objective Description

-You will implement a system that handles inherent data - mandatory information that must be included in every block.
-This challenge focuses on understanding how inherents work in Substrate, particularly timestamp inherents and how external data is automatically included in blocks without requiring user transactions.
+You will implement a simplified inherent data system that demonstrates how mandatory information (like timestamps) is included in every block.
+This challenge focuses on understanding the core concept of inherents with essential external dependencies.

 **Main Concepts Covered:**
 1. **Inherent Data:** Mandatory data included in every block
 2. **Timestamp Inherents:** Block timestamp management
-3. **Inherent Data Providers:** Sources of inherent data
+3. **Data Validation:** Ensuring inherent data correctness
 4. **Block Construction:** How inherents are included during block building
-5. **Validation:** Ensuring inherent data correctness

 ### Project Setup